yammik/stepful_fullstack_assignment/backend/README.md

 ## 2. Authentication

 A middleware is sketched out with a hardcoded user ID in this demo.
 Incoming requests to all routes in this API are decorated with the user ID.
+This was meaningful because the Resume feature involves attempts which are user-scoped.

+## 3. Resource Model

+Entities

+- `Quiz`: id title version questions[]
+- `Attempt`: id quizId userId current score finished updatedAt version

+Invariants

+- An attempt belongs to one user and one quiz.
+- A user may only have one unfinished attempt per quiz.
+- Finished attempts are immutable (not implemented yet)

-## 3. Endpoints Reference
+## 4. Endpoints Reference

-### 3.1 Quizzes
+### 4.1 Quizzes

 #### `GET /quizzes`